 • Inspection mirror – something like this.

 • Furnace inspection mirror – this is a long, skinny piece of mirror with ground edges.
 I have a glass shop make them for my inspectors.
 The mirrors are 1-1/4″ wide x 12″ long.
-I use this mirror to inspect heat exchangers on old furnaces, in-slab ductwork, the undersides of composite siding… lots of stuff.
+I use this mirror to inspect heat exchangers on old furnaces, sub-slab ductwork, the undersides of composite siding… lots of stuff.
 It’s a great tool that I use even more than my inspection mirror.
 I keep it inside of a short length of PVC.
 See the photo at right.

 • Tape measure – my current favorite is the Milwaukee magnetic tape measure.